 Benefits of AFS Involvement

-Becoming involved in the AFS is a critical step in fisheries education and pays huge professional dividends to both students and young professionals.
-It empowers students to develop professional competencies and cultivate relationships with scientists, managers, biologists, and policy makers throughout the world.
+Becoming involved in AFS is a critical step in fisheries education and pays huge professional dividends to both students and early career professionals.
+It empowers students and early career professionals to develop professional competencies and cultivate relationships with scientists, managers, biologists, and policy makers throughout the world.
 Here are seven quick reasons to get involved:

 - Contribute meaningfully to AFS